It's a Wonderful Life: Plot

 On Christmas Eve 1945, in Bedford Falls, New York, George Bailey contemplates suicide.
-The prayers of his family and friends reach Heaven, where guardian angel second class Clarence Odbody is assigned to save George and earn his wings.

-Clarence is shown flashbacks of George's life.
-He watches 12-year-old George rescue his younger brother Harry from drowning in a frozen pond, leaving George with deafness in his left ear.
+The prayers of his family and friends reach Heaven, where guardian angel second class Clarence Odbody is assigned to save George to earn his wings.
+Clarence is shown flashbacks of George's life, beginning when 12-year-old George rescued his younger brother Harry from drowning in a frozen pond, leaving George deaf in his left ear.
 George later saves pharmacist Mr. Gower from accidentally poisoning a customer.

-In 1928, George plans a world tour before college.
-He is reintroduced to Mary Hatch, who has loved him since childhood.
+Before starting college, George plans a world tour.
+He is reintroduced to Mary Hatch, who has had a crush on him since childhood.
 When his father dies from a stroke, George postpones his travel to settle the family business, Bailey Brothers Building and Loan.

-Avaricious board member Henry F. Potter, who owns most of the town, seeks to dissolve the company, but the board of directors votes to keep it open if George runs it.
-George works alongside his uncle Billy, giving his tuition savings to Harry with the understanding that Harry will take over the company when he graduates.

-Harry returns from college married and with a job offer from his father-in-law, and George resigns himself to running the building and loan.
-George and Mary rekindle their relationship and marry, but abandon their honeymoon to use their savings to keep the company solvent during a run on the bank.

-Under George, the company establishes Bailey Park, a housing development surpassing Potter's overpriced slums.
-Potter entices George with a high-paying job, but George rebuffs him when he realizes that Potter's true intention is to close the building and loan.
+Avaricious board member Henry F. Potter, who owns most of the town's businesses, seeks to dissolve the company, but the board of directors votes to keep it open if George runs it.
+George works alongside his uncle Billy and gives his tuition savings to Harry, with the understanding Harry will run the company when he graduates.
+When Harry returns from college married and with a job offer from his father-in-law, George resigns himself to running the Building and Loan.
+George and Mary rekindle their relationship and marry, but forego their honeymoon and use the money to keep the company solvent during a run on the bank.
+Under George, the company establishes Bailey Park, a housing development to compete with Potter's slums.
+Potter entices George with a high-paying job, but George rebuffs him when he realizes that Potter's goal is to close the Building and Loan.

 On Christmas Eve, the town prepares a hero's welcome for Harry, a Navy fighter pilot awarded the Medal of Honor for preventing a kamikaze attack on a troopship.
-Billy goes to Potter's bank to deposit $8,000 of the building and loan's money.
+Billy goes to deposit $8,000 of the Building and Loan's money in Potter's bank.
 He taunts Potter with a newspaper headline about Harry, but absentmindedly wraps the cash in Potter's newspaper.

-Potter keeps the money, while Billy cannot recall how he misplaced it.
-With a bank examiner reviewing the company's records, George fruitlessly retraces Billy's steps.
+Potter keeps the money while Billy cannot recall how he misplaced it.
+While a bank examiner performs an audit, George fruitlessly retraces Billy's steps.
 Frustrated and angered by Billy's blunder, which may lead to scandal and jail, George resents the sacrifices he has made and the family that has kept him trapped in Bedford Falls.
-He appeals to Potter for a loan, offering his meager life insurance policy as collateral.
-Potter scoffs that George is worth more dead than alive and phones the police.
+He appeals to Potter for a loan, but has only a meager life insurance policy for collateral.
+Potter scoffs that George is worth more dead than alive and, accusing him of bank fraud, phones the police.